-This metrics could get confusing at times, and usually is more accurate the finer these get.
+These metrics could get confusing at times and usually is more accurate the finer these get.
 The price of a super fine Montecristi Panama Hat could range from $5000 to $20000.

 There is a way, however, that we can measure the quality of more affordable Panama Hats.
-These can range from $50 and up to $500 or more depending on the finishes.
+These can range from $50 up to $500 or more depending on the finishes.
 To make sure that you are getting a good quality Panama Hat, we recommend observing how tight the weave is.
-Also, the amount of weaves per square inch or “puntos” points per square inch (ppi) on your hat should range with no less than 75 ppi to get a well-made hat.
+Also, the amount of weaves per square inch or “puntos” points per square inch (PPI) on your hat should range from no less than 75 (PPI) to getting a well-made hat.